14 Low-Cost Marketing Ideas for Small Businesses

 Lastly, it’s essential to be more than just a business on social media.
 Celebrate local events, promote fellow businesses, and spotlight community heroes.
 By doing this, you showcase genuine investment in your community, deepening bonds and enhancing loyalty.

-11. Use a referral program to generate word-of-mouth.
+13. Use a referral program to generate word-of-mouth.

 Word-of-mouth marketing is still an effective marketing tactic, even with the power of the internet.
-However, direct referrals can help you receive some of the highest quality leads because more than 80% of consumers trust recommendations from family or friends.
+However, direct referrals can help you receive some of the highest-quality leads because more than 80% of consumers trust recommendations from family or friends.

-Please don’t rely on customers to refer you on their own.
+Don’t rely on customers to refer you on their own.
 Within a day or two after a customer makes a purchase from you, use your email marketing platform to generate a follow-up email request.
 Offer rewards for successful referrals, such as gift cards or discounts, to incentivize your consumers.

-12. Identify and Target Large Customer Locations
+15. Identify and Target Large Customer Locations

 With target areas identified, it’s time to make a splash.
 Distributing eye-catching flyers or offering exclusive promotions can draw attention.
 Collaborating with nearby businesses for joint deals can also enhance visibility and create a sense of community engagement.